Result Object from Constrained Ordination

 components to the final result.
 However, you should not access these

-result components directly (using $
+result components directly (using $): the internal structure

 is not regarded as stable application interface (API), but it can